ori-community/wotw-rando-client/README.md

 # OriWotwRandomizerClient
- game client repo for the ori wotw randomizer
+repo for the ori wotw randomizer

+## Discord links:
+orirando.com/discord for the main ori speedrunning discord https://discord.gg/Ahwh4Na for the development discord

 ## Dev instructions
 First you will have to generate the solution file, for this you will need cmake version 3.17 or higher